Judge stays at 61 homers on 61st anniversary of Maris' 61st

 AP Baseball Writer

-NEW YORK (AP) — Aaron Judge went 0 for 2 with two walks and was hit by a pitch, remaining at 61 homers on the 61st anniversary of Roger Maris setting the American League record, and the New York Yankees beat the Baltimore Orioles 8-0 Saturday.
+Just eight of 25 Baltimore’s pitches to Judge were strikes.
+He walked twice and was hit by a pitch on an 0-for-2 afternoon, sparking a three-run first and a four-run seventh in the New York Yankees’ 8-0 rout of the Baltimore Orioles on Saturday.

-Judge reached base leading off to spark a three-run first and a four-run seventh and also struckout twice.
-He leads the AL with 110 walks.
+“We know we got to capitalize on that.
+Otherwise, they’re going to keep on doing it,” said Giancarlo Stanton, whose 447-foot drive into the left-field bleachers capped the first.
+“I think they will either way, but it’s a good extra punch when we do capitalize.”

-A 2-0 cutter from Austin Voth (5-4) glanced off Judge’s left arm in the first, and he walked on five pitches in the second.
-Judge struck out on a full-count curveball in the fourth — at 2:43 p.m., 61 years to the minute when Maris hit his 61st off Boston’s Tracy Stallard across the street at old Yankee Stadium on Oct.
+Judge was grazed on the left arm by a cutter from Austin Voth (5-4) leading off the first, walked in the second and struck out on a full-count curveball in the fourth — at 2:43 p.m., 61 years to the minute when Maris hit his 61st off Boston’s Tracy Stallard across the street at old Yankee Stadium on Oct.
 1, 1961.

-Judge walked on five pitches from Spenser Watkins in the seventh and struck out against him on a full count in the eighth.
-Both times, he fouled off a 3-0 pitch.
+Against Spenser Watkins, he walked starting in the seventh and struck out on a changeup in the eighth.

-Judge is in contention to become the first Triple Crown winner in a decade.
-He leads in RBIs and at .313 is second in batting to Minnesota’s Luis Arraez.
+“That’s probably a little bit weird for every pitcher,” Boone said.
+“You’re striking that balance between `I want to attack him,’ but `It’s the best hitter in the world.’”

+Fans in the rowd of 45,428 booed every ball and chanted profanely at Orioles pitchers.

+“There’s no bigger stage and there’s no tougher place to do it,” Stanton said.
+“He’s at the top of the top and he’s made it look easy.”

 Nestor Cortes (12-4) matched his career high with 12 strikeouts, pitching one-hit ball for 7 1/3 innings and walking two.
-Jorge Mateo singled over leaping shortstop Oswald Peraza with two outs in the fifth.
+Jorge Mateo singled inches over the outstretched glove of leaping shortstop Oswald Peraza with two outs in the fifth.

+Cortes got 19 swings and misses among 93 pitches.
+He lowered his ERA to 2.48 ERA and would be seventh in the AL except he is 3 2/3 innings shy of qualifying.
+He got a standing ovation when he walked back to the dugout after his last pitch and tipped his cap to fans.

+“I got a chip on my shoulder every time I go out there, a sense of urgency,” he said.
+“Every time I go out there and pitch, I always feel like it could be the last one.”

-With second baseman Gleyber Torres moved to right as part of a four-man outfield — and waving to fans in the seats behind him — Cortes used his hesitation delivery to fan Ryan Mountcastle for his 10th strikeout to end the sixth inning.
+With second baseman Gleyber Torres moved to right as part of a four-man outfield — and waving to fans in the seats behind him — Cortes used his hesitation delivery to fan Ryan Mountcastle ending the sixth inning.

+“I do it on the spot,” Cortes said.
+“I don’t really know what I’m doing until it happens.”

-Jacob Barnes finished with two-hit relief in his Yankees debut, completing New York’s 16th shutout.
+Jacob Barnes finished with two-hit relief in his Yankees debut, completing New York’s 16th shutout, its most since 1998.

-Kyle Higashioka had three hits, including a home run, and Torres and Josh Donaldson had two RBIs each.
-Giancarlo Stanton hit a 447-foot drive into the left-field bleachers for a three-run homer.
+Kyle Higashioka had three of New York’s 14 hits, including his ninth home run, and Torres and Josh Donaldson had two RBIs each.

 Voth gave up four runs and seven hits in five innings for the surprising Orioles (81-77), who following a 110-loss season remained in postseason contention until mathematically eliminated by Seattle’s late-night win Friday.